tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Download the [Metabase Docker image](https://downloads.metabase.com/{{ site.latest_version }}/launch-aws-eb.html) to upload to Elastic Beanstalk.

-Metabase provides several pre-configured Elastic Beanstalk launch URL to help you get started with new installations.
-If you are starting fresh we recommend you follow this link in a new tab to begin creating the Elastic Beanstalk deployment with a few choices pre-filled.
+Metabase provides several pre-configured Elastic Beanstalk launch URLs to help you get started.
+Open one of the links below in a new tab to create an Elastic Beanstalk deployment with a few choices pre-filled.
 Then just follow the step-by-step instructions below to complete your installation.

-Choose your region based on the proximity of your users or if you have strict regulatory requirements that don't let you spin up servers in other countries:
+Choose your region based on the proximity of your users, or if you have strict regulatory requirements that don't let you spin up servers in other countries:

 - US-East-1 [North Virginia](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/newApplication?applicationName=Metabase&platform=Docker&environmentType=LoadBalancing&tierName=WebServer&instanceType=t3a.small&withVpc=true)
 - US-East-2 [Ohio](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-2#/newApplication?applicationName=Metabase&platform=Docker&environmentType=LoadBalancing&tierName=WebServer&instanceType=t3a.small&withVpc=true)